Linuxfabrik/checklistfabrik/README.md

   Create dynamic checklists using variables and boolean expressions based on Jinja.

 * **Dynamically exclude inapplicable items:**
-  ChecklistFabrik supports 'when' expressions for pages, so pages can be automatically marked as inapplicable based on previous input.
+  ChecklistFabrik supports 'when' expressions for pages and tasks, so pages and tasks can be automatically marked as inapplicable based on input.
+See the examples for details (grep for `when:`).

 ## Definitions and Terms